The Ten Commandments (a.k.a. The Decalogue)

 Many liberal theologians believe that the

-original commandment consisted only of the opening nine-word phrase.
+original commandment consisted only of the opening nine-word phrase, shown in bold above.

 The rest was added later to expand the number of prohibitions.

-Religious conservatives believe that God wrote the Ten
+Religious conservatives generally believe that God wrote the Ten

 Commandments precisely as they have been passed down to us.